-The use of private revelations, ecstasy and prophecy in the 18th century European religious vernacular.
+The use of private revelations, ecstasy and prophecy in the late Medieval European religious vernacular.
 What these words stood for, the growing opposition, and parallels to modern Christian mystics.

-The following conclusions are from research derived from reading Medieval and Reformation literature on the subject along with these through historical narratives: William Lecky’s monumental work, History of the rise and influence of the spirit of rationalism in Europe, Volume 1 1, Paul Carus’ publication, The History of the Devil and The European Witch-craze of the Sixteenth and Seventeenth Centuries by Hugh Trevor-Roper.2 A third influence is my affiliation with the modern Charismatic and Pentecostal communities for over 30 years.
+Literature from this period is preoccupied with the supernatural.
+Three books especially stand out on the subject: William Lecky’s monumental work, History of the rise and influence of the spirit of rationalism in Europe, Volume 1 1, Paul Carus’ publication, The History of the Devil and The European Witch-craze of the Sixteenth and Seventeenth Centuries by Hugh Trevor-Roper.2 A fourth influence is my affiliation with the modern Charismatic and Pentecostal communities for over 30 years.
 Their modern experiences, especially those of the Charismatics, accidentally parallel those of the Medieval period.
-This creates a framework to address this subject.

 Charismatics and Pentecostals still believe in private revelation but this term is not consistently nor universally applied.
 Most contemporary Christian mystics would say, “God spoke to me,” and add nothing more.